 What Sort of Burn Rate Timelines Are Reasonable?

-If you’re wondering what sort of timelines you should keep, know that every situation is different.
+If after calculating burn rate you’re wondering what a “good” burn rate is, know that every situation is different.
 There’s no universal rule, but there are some guidelines that most startups can benefit from.

 Most startups should aim to have at least a year’s worth of financial runway on hand at all times.
 If you start dipping into the sub-12 month category, you may need to start pursuing revenue generation or increasing your growth rate more aggressively.
 If you find yourself with a runway of fewer than 6 months, consider immediate layoffs or look to raise additional funding quickly.